Date: 19 July 2015. Finding Your Boat

 No you will not be staying in places like Fort

 marinas.
 There are a lot of smaller out-of-the-way places that

 are absolutely wonderful.
 And they are not costly either.

 C-Quarters Marina in Carrabelle is one place with

 friendly folks and low rates.
 Talk to Kim.
-She's the best!
+She is the best!

 Kim's hubby Harold is great too.
 He does boat